sepses/Krystal/README.md

  - /documents/

  #----------------------------- AUDIT EVENTS-----------------------------------------
-#list of any events from audit data that need to be included in the provenance graph building.
+#List of any events from audit data that need to be included in the provenance graph building.
 #Event filter for log processing (filter only the uncommented events (event with #))
 field-filter:
  #- EVENT_FORK